Travelling long-term on a budget? Hostels are about to become your best friend.

 Hostelworld

 The name says it all.
-This OG is a top site to find hostels in locations all over the world.
+This OG is a top site on how to find hostels in locations all over the world.
 It’s not only hostels – the site also has some affordable hotels and guesthouses, too.

 It’s easy to use and filter accommodation depending on your search criteria.
 And, they have good customer service to support if there are ever any issues.
 You will be able to see reviews from travellers like yourself, as well as things like the hostel social activity schedule.